 - 6-month data retention for GBP metrics inside GA4; reports won’t show events older than six months, even if the GA4 date range goes further back.

-- Aggregated data only if you link multiple profiles — GA4 merges all metrics into a single dataset with no per‑location filtering or segmentation.
+- Aggregated data only if you link multiple profiles, GA4 merges all metrics into a single dataset with no per-location filtering or segmentation.

 For the first time, a small business can see whether a customer called from the GBP, asked for directions, or booked an appointment, all inside the same analytics property that shows website sessions and form fills.

-What Comes Next
+What Comes Next for the Integration?

 Google’s phased rollout suggests this integration will eventually become standard for all GA4 users.
-Multi‑location operators are likely to push for per‑profile segmentation, and Google may expand the integration to subproperties and audience building.
-A deeper connection with Google Ads is also a natural next step — if clicks to call or get directions can be fed into bidding algorithms as conversion signals, local campaigns become much more intelligent.
-For now, the feature is a supplement, not a replacement for the detailed location‑by‑location exports from the Business Profile dashboard, but it signals Google’s intent to centralize measurement across its properties.
+Multi-location operators are likely to push for per-profile segmentation, and Google may expand the integration to subproperties and audience building.
+A deeper connection with Google Ads is also a natural next step, if clicks to call or get directions can be fed into bidding algorithms as conversion signals, local campaigns become much more intelligent.
+For now, the feature is a supplement, not a replacement for the detailed location-by-location exports from the Business Profile dashboard, but it signals Google’s intent to centralize measurement across its properties.

 If you manage a local business listing, this integration is a quick win that costs nothing to set up.
 Immediately link your GBP to GA4 so you can see calls and direction requests in the reports you already check.
-Then, review your profile’s completeness — because if you’re not tracking these actions, you may be undervaluing your local visibility.
-A clear, up‑to‑date listing helps turn profile viewers into callers, and now you can prove that with data.
+Then, review your profile’s completeness, because if you’re not tracking these actions, you may be undervaluing your local visibility.
+A clear, up-to-date listing helps turn profile viewers into callers, and now you can prove that with data.
 Head over to claim your business listing if you haven’t already, and use our local SEO tools to make sure your name, address, and phone number are consistent everywhere.
-Once the calls start showing up in GA4, consider which leads are genuinely ready to buy — you can score those leads so your sales team responds to the hottest prospects first.
+Once the calls start showing up in GA4, consider which leads are genuinely ready to buy, you can score those leads so your sales team responds to the hottest prospects first.

 While you’re strengthening your local signals, don’t forget that customers also check social profiles.
 Keep your social presence active and on-brand with Feedsta.ai, an AI social media manager that schedules posts, handles engagement, and monitors mentions so your reputation stays crisp across platforms.